ContextLab/hypertools/docs/index.rst

 2. Static and animated plots
 3. Simple API for customizing plot styles
 4. Set of powerful data manipulation tools including hyperalignment, k-means clustering, normalizing and more
-5. Support for lists of Numpy arrays or Pandas dataframes
+5. Support for lists of Numpy arrays, Pandas dataframes, text or (mixed) lists
+6. Applying topic models and other text vectorization methods to text data

 .. toctree::